CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 * The response would be a new functioning account that can be accesed by any computer and provide any saved schedules.

 ### QA
-- Keys should be easily replicable.
+* Keys should be easily replicable.
-The same key should always generate the same schedule.
+*The same key should always generate the same schedule.
--Keys should not appear when you are inside a schedule Expected Output: Display keys to manage the schedules.
+*Expected Output: Display keys to manage the schedules.
 If no schedules exist, return “no existing schedule”.
 The message should clearly describe this error.
-If you want to select a certain student’s schedule there should be keys to categorize this type of student.
+*If you want to select a certain student’s schedule there should be keys to categorize this type of student.